opensql-org/docs/docs/beginner/methods.md

 ## Create

-Opensql supports the table creation operation, you can understand how best to test the software, don't just focus on the tests written in relation to the tables, pay attention to other operations and read their [Create table tests](https://github.com/treegex/opensql/blob/main/test/index.test.ts), [Opensql tests](https://github.com/treegex/opensql/tree/main/test), [sql parser tests](https://github.com/treegex/opensql/tree/main/lib/sql-parser/test).
+OpenSql supports the table creation operation, you can understand how best to test the software, don't just focus on the tests written in relation to the tables, pay attention to other operations and read their [Create table tests](https://github.com/treegex/opensql/blob/main/test/index.test.ts), [Opensql tests](https://github.com/treegex/opensql/tree/main/test), [sql parser tests](https://github.com/treegex/opensql/tree/main/lib/sql-parser/test).